moezes/SimpleFuzzer/README.md

 ## Description

 Tool for fuzzing developed in Python.
-The goal of this project is to have a simple fuzzer written in python that can easily be integrated and updated.
+The goal of this project is to understand the inner workings of a fuzzer and implement our own.
+As such, we have made a simple fuzzer written in python that can easily be integrated and updated.

-## Table of Contents

 - [Pre-requisites](#Pre-requisites)
 - [Installation](#installation)